amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 export default App;
 ```

-Now we will see that what is actually happening when we use the Clock component.
+Now we will see what is actually happening when we use the Clock component.
 We see the time and here in the Clock component, you will see that we have a `setInterval` which is being called every one second.

 So, if I go to the inspect element (`F12` hotkey) and if I go to console, then in the console you will see that the time is getting updated every second.
-This is what we will achieved so far:
+This is what we will achieve so far:

 ```javascript
 function Clock() {